PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | --- | --- |
 | 201707	| 4.16390041493776|

-:point_right: In July 2017, each user made an average of approximately 4.16 transactions.
+:arrow_right: In July 2017, each user made an average of approximately 4.16 transactions.

 ### **Query 6: Average amount of money spent per session.
 Only include purchaser data in July 2017**
 ```SQL